m6r-ai/commit-critic/README.md

-# code-review2
+# commit-critic

-A command-line tool for AI-assisted code reviews that leverages the Metaphor language format to generate structured review prompts.

-## Overview

-code-review2 is a Python-based command-line application that helps developers get AI-powered code reviews.
+commit-critic is a Python-based command-line application that helps developers get AI-powered code reviews.
 It takes your source code files and review guidelines as input, then generates a properly formatted prompt that can be used with AI systems to perform detailed code reviews.

+The code reviewing guidelines are described by a series of files written in "Metaphor", a structured natural language format designed to generate structured prompts for LLMs.

+While the application is a demonstration of using Metaphor and the m6rclib parser/prompt compiler, commit-critic was itself coded by an AI, based on a metaphor description!

 ## Features